What are EHRs?

 We study EHRs to look for patterns in groups of people, such as who Long COVID affects and for how long.

-Looking at EHR health data (also called real world data or observational data) lets RECOVER researchers:
+Looking at EHR data (also called real world data or observational data) lets RECOVER researchers:

 • See a large amount of health data more quickly than with research studies that participants join, and from people who are more diverse in age, race, geographic location, and other aspects